ganaaduvva/Dice-Game/README.md

 # Dice-Game
+---
-This mini-project contain a dice game of two player can be played by refreshing the page
+- It contain a dice game of two player 🎖
+- Enjoy the game! 🎮